 Harvard University has the largest university endowment with a fortune of $ 40 billion.
 The endowments of Yale, Michigan and Brown Universities are $ 30 billion, $ 12.5 billion and $ 4.7 billion, respectively.
 It is not yet clear how much of each of these universities has invested in digital currency.

 David Swensen, Senior Investment Director at Yale University, made headlines in 2018 with the support of two digital currency investment funds.
-One is run by Andreessen Horowitz and the other is co-founded by Fred Ehrsam, co-founder of Kevin Bess, and Matt Huang, chief executive of Sequoia Capital.
+One is run by Andreessen Horowitz and the other is co-founded by Fred Ehrsam, co-founder of Coin Bess, and Matt Huang, chief executive of Sequoia Capital.
 They were.

 Many other universities, including Harvard, Stanford, Dartmouth College, Umayyad, the University of Northern California, and Michigan, followed suit after Yale University supported investing in digital currencies.
 It is clear that some of these universities have taken the second step and invested directly in encrypted assets.